 The first statement causes a message to be printed from the last locale on which the program is executing.
 The second statement specifies that the traverseTree() function should execute on whichever locale owns node's left child.
-In practice, data-driven on-clauses like this tend to be preferable since they embed fewer assumptions into the code about the number of locales on which the program is running.
+In practice, data-driven on-clauses like this tend to be preferable since they make the code more independent of the number of locales on which the program is running.